 Acknowledging America's rich vaudeville tradition, Charlie Frye & Company synthesize virtuosic skills and a passionate love of their art into something classic yet undeniably fresh -- something that astounds even as it entertains.

-For the last twenty-odd years (some odder than others), Charlie and his wife Sherry have been delighting audiences worldwide with their singular blend of silent comedy, magic, juggling, slapstick, and acrobatics.
+As one of the world’s most sought after variety acts, Charlie and his wife Sherry have been delighting audiences worldwide with their singular blend of silent comedy, magic, juggling, and sophisticated slapstick for years.
 Charlie is often compared to classic comedians such as Charlie Chaplin, Buster Keaton, Stan Laurel and Dick Van Dyke.

 He plays the rubber-faced, put-upon juggler/magician.
 Sherry plays his elaborately bored, beautiful assistant.